 Suppose A is the augmented matrix of a consistent system of linear equations with m equations in n variables.
 Suppose also that B is a row-equivalent matrix in reduced row-echelon form with r rows that are not zero rows.
 Then $r \leq n$.
 If r = n, then the system has a unique solution, and if r < n, then the system has infinitely many solutions.

-Theorem FVCS Fron Variables for Consistent Systems 1 neorem rvcs rree variables IOL Consistent Systems
+Theorem FVCS Free Variables for Consistent Systems